Dev GuideAPI Reference

 Support

-You can submit a support ticket for both Configured Commerce and CMS to Optimizely Support.
-Please indicate on your ticket that you are using both systems together and be specific about where the errors are occurring.
+You can submit a support ticket for both Commerce (SaaS) and CMS to Optimizely Support.
+Indicate on your ticket that you are using both systems together and be specific about where the errors occur.